frederickaplan/fdh/README.md

-# fdh
+# Foundations of Digital Humanities TextBook

-Foundations of Digital Humanities
+This is on-goign draft of the Frederic Kaplan's EPFL Course : Foundations of Digital Humanities